Clearlingo Editing and Proofreading

 Or should it be One, two, buckle my shoe.
 Three, four, knock on the door?

-When using numbers in writing, whether it’s fiction, non-fiction or business documents, the main issue is whether to spell out the number or whether to use figures, but there are some other rules and exceptions to consider.
+The most common question for writing numbers, whether it’s fiction, non-fiction or business documents, is whether to spell out the number or whether to use the numeral, but there are also other rules and exceptions to consider.

 Read More